 Open Access is a recent movement in Algeria; however, there has already been positive and steady feedback on it from variety of stakeholders; librarians, academics and researchers - all support and participate in the OA movement.
 As of Feb 2017, there are 13 Open Access digital repositories registered in OpenDOAR.

-Moreover, there are two Open Access journals published in Algeria which are indexed in DOAJ: International Journal of Chemical and Petroleum Sciences, Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal, E-BAHITH Review , Revue des Science Sociales, Mediterranean Journal of Modeling and Simulation, Annales du Patrimoine, Algerian Journal of Natural Products, and PhytoChem &BioSub Journal.
+Moreover, there are five Open Access peer reviewed journals published in Algeria which are indexed in DOAJ: International Journal of Chemical and Petroleum Sciences, Journal of Fundamental and Applied Sciences, Journal of New Technology and Materials, LARHYSS Journal, E-BAHITH Review , Revue des Science Sociales, Mediterranean Journal of Modeling and Simulation, Annales du Patrimoine, Algerian Journal of Natural Products, and PhytoChem &BioSub Journal.
 Algerian researchers publish articles in international OA periodicals.
-For instance, there have been 28 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
+For instance, there have been 43 research articles published with BioMed Central – an STM (Science, Technology and Medicine), pioneer in the OA publishing model, and among them most viewed articles published by researchers from: Agro-Veterinary and Biology, Blida University.
 The more recent statistics on articles published are not available at this moment.